IdrisFallout/IOTAlarmApp/README.md

 ![Wiring Diagram](screenshots/wiring.png)

 ## Future Improvements
-- Add a snooze function
+- Add a snooze functionality
 - Add animations like loading on the app